Career Paths

 Research/Academia

-Will Berdanier – DS Class of 2013 – PhD Physics Student at UC Berkeley
+Class of 2013, PhD in Physics at UC Berkeley

 Winner of a 2012 Barry M. Goldwater Scholarship and 2013 British Marshall Scholarship, Dean’s Honored Graduate